 SRC(22)117 MATTERS FOR ESCALATION TO BOARD Mr Weir and Mr Thomas highlighted the key topics discussed during the meeting for inclusion in the Sustainable Resources Committee Update Report to the next Public Board meeting: The Month 4 financial position, forecasting a financial outturn position of £62m in line with the re-submitted draft annual plan, which is £37m higher than the previous planned deficit of £25m.
 Discussion of the Target Operating Model and recovery actions to be taken.
 Active management of the Treasury Management Cash risk to be undertaken as part of financial recovery actions.
 Assurance received by the Committee regarding progress on Value Improvement and Income Opportunity in line with Planning Objective 6B and progress on Workforce, Clinical Service and Financial Sustainability in line with Planning Objective 6L.
 Assurance received by the Committee regarding the processes implemented for delivery of the Regional Integration Fund Plan.
-Healthcare Contracting, Commissioning and Outsourcing -Assurance received regarding mitigating actions and the Framework Agreement for the Provision of Insourcing/Outsourcing Clinical, Surgical and Diagnostic Procedures, which will come into effect in April 2023.
+Healthcare Contracting, Commissioning and Outsourcing - Assurance received regarding mitigating actions and the Framework Agreement for the Provision of Insourcing/Outsourcing Clinical, Surgical and Diagnostic Procedures, which will come into effect in April 2023.
 Corporate Risks - creation of new risk 1432 (Risk to the delivery of the Health Board's draft interim Financial Plan for 2022/23), which supersedes risk 1371 (Risk to the delivery of UHB's Draft Interim Financial Plan for 2022/23).
-Positive assurance received by the Committee from the good work being undertaken regarding Landfill usage and Carbon friendly target.
+Positive assurance received by the Committee from the good work being undertaken regarding Landfill usage and Carbon friendly inhalers in their contribution to achieving the Health Board's carbon target.
+The Committee NOTED the key topics discussed during the meeting for inclusion in the Sustainable Resources Committee Update Report to the next Public Board meeting.

-SRC(22)118 ANY OTHER BUSINESS

-No other business was raised.
+SRC(22)118 ANY OTHER BUSINESS No other business was raised.

-SRC(22)119 DATE OF NEXT MEETING

-10 th November 2022
+SRC(22)119 DATE OF NEXT MEETING 10 th November 2022